 He declared himself a modern-day Knight Templar who was resisting the invading Muslims.

-He apologized that he had not killed more people.
+In court, he apologized that he had not killed more people.

-Six hours before the attack, Brevik posted a video on YouTube including a picture of him in military uniform decorated with many medals he had not earned.
+Six hours before the attack, Brevik posted a video on YouTube, including a picture of him in military uniform decorated with many medals he had not earned.

 In fact, he was deemed unfit for service and was never in the military.